Back to Top

 • DCM assignment

-• Oversee card program compliance with applicable policies and procedures.
+• Oversees card program compliance with applicable policies and procedures.

-• Act as a liaison with the Bank and auditors.
+• Acts as a liaison with the Bank and auditors.

 Department (Unit) Head

 The Unit Head is the employee responsible for making the administrative/financial decisions for the system unit.
-Examples of Unit Heads include President, Chancellor, Vice Chancellor, Chief Financial Officer (CFO), Senior Associate VP (SAVP), Assistant VP (AVP), Dean, Director, Executive Director, and/or Business Manager.
+Examples of Unit Heads include President, Chancellor, Vice Chancellor, Chief Financial Officer (CFO), Assistant Vice President (AVP), Dean, Director, Executive Director, and/or Business Manager.
 This person performs or delegates the following tasks:

-• Provide budgetary and compliance oversight for the unit's P-Card program.
+• Provides budgetary and compliance oversight for the unit's PCard program.

-• Review and reconcile monthly financial reports and statements.
+• Reviews and reconciles monthly financial reports and statements.

-• Identify and authorize employees who will be assigned as:
+• Identifies and authorizes employees who will be assigned as:

 • DCM